-This usually happens especially when you knead by hands.
+This usually happens especially when you knead by hand.
 Most of the time we keep adding flour to help with the kneading.
-Dough may feel very sticky at the beginning when you knead by hands, but will get better as you knead.
+Dough may feel very sticky at the beginning when you knead by hand but will get better as you knead because gluten has developed.
 If you keep adding flour, the buns will come out dry and super crumbly

 – Not enough hydration

 You want to make sure to add enough liquid so a rough dough can come together and continue to knead until it’s a smooth and soft dough.
 Don’t be afraid to add more liquid if the dough feels stiff

 7. HOW TO TELL IF THE SHAPED DOUGH IS DONE PROOFING AND READY FOR STEAMING